-Founded after the Second World War in order to guarantee peace and stability in Europe, the Council of Europe is an intergovernmental organization with 47 Member States at present, including the member States of the European Union.
+Founded after the Second World War in order to guarantee peace and stability in Europe, the Council of Europe is an intergovernmental organisation with 46 member states at present, including the member states of the European Union.
 Its activities are focused on promoting human rights, democracy and the rule of law.
 A large number of international treaties and agreements have been drawn up under the auspices of the Council of Europe.
-One of the most important is the European Convention on Human Rights ECHR.
-Up until now, Switzerland has ratified more than half of the Council of Europe's 200 or so conventions.
+One of the most important of these is the European Convention on Human Rights (ECHR).
+To date, Switzerland has ratified more than half of the Council of Europe’s 200-plus treaties.

 The Council of Europe has elaborated a number of conventions and issued various recommendations in the field of health.
 The conventions signed and ratified by Switzerland include:

-- the Convention for the Protection of Human Rights and Dignity of the Human Being with regard to the Application of Biology and Medicine : the Convention on Human Rights and Biomedicine of 04/04/1997, STE n°164;
+• Convention for the protection of Human Rights and Dignity of the Human Being with regard to the Application of Biology and Medicine: Convention on Human Rights and Biomedicine, 04/04/1997, ETS No. 164;

-- the Additional Protocol to the Convention on Human Rights and Biomedicine concerning Transplantation of Organs and Tissues of Human Origin of 24/01/2002, STE n°186.
+• Additional Protocol to the Convention on Human Rights and Biomedicine concerning Transplantation of Organs and Tissues of Human Origin, 24/01/2002, ETS No. 186;

-- is actively following the health activities of the European Directorate for the Quality of Medicines and Healthcare EDQM;
+• follows the activities of the European Directorate for the Quality of Medicines & HealthCare (EDQM);

-is represented on the Pompidou Group.
-This platform provides Switzerland with an opportunity to discuss drug policy issues with other States.
+• is represented on the Council of Europe’s Pompidou Group, which is concerned with drug and addiction policy.
+This platform provides Switzerland with an opportunity to discuss questions of drug and addiction policy with other countries.

 Contact